 - Creates better relationships

 - Better performance

-There are different ways to practice kindness.
-One way to be kind is to open your eyes and be active when you see people in need.
-Do you notice when people could use a helping hand?
+There’re different ways to practice kindness.
+One way to be kind is to open your mind and be active when you see people in need.
 A sense of community is created when people are kind to those who need help.

 There are many ways to be kind and many opportunities to practice.
 Perhaps kindness is a value that could add more satisfaction to and strengthen your relationships.